lemlac/mulem/docs/reference.md

         y + 1       -- block's value is 2
 ```

-Any starting block can be given a label with `:label` after its starting keyword.
-Use this to call `break` on a specific label.
+Any starting block can be given a label with `.label` after its starting keyword.
+Use this to call `break.` on a specific label.

 ```
-do:label
+do.label
-    break:label
+    break.label
 ```

 Inline `do` will start a sequence of expressions separated by semicolons `;` that ends at a new line or (when inside a bracket) at a comma or closing bracket.
 The last expression in that sequence is the value of that slot.